Experience the largest Antarctic fur seal colony in the world

 Interesting facts about Elsehul Bay

-That there are so many fur seals here today is remarkable, given that within 40 years of the first sealers arriving in the 1780s the entire population was all but wiped out.
+The fact there are so many fur seals here today amongst the King Penguins is remarkable, given that within 40 years of the first sealers arriving in the 1780s the entire population was all but wiped out.
 Seal fur was a valuable commodity, used to make felt which was in turn made into a huge range of clothing (including hats and coats) for which there was enormous demand.
 Despite this setback, once the sealers left the Antarctic fur seals came back in huge numbers, testimony to the ideal conditions this sheltered bay provides for raising their pups.